wigwit/Character-Generation/README.md

 Another problem that I left unsloved is the display of my image.
 I could not someshow change my png images to transparent backgroun.
 Therefore, there are some problems of showing the actual design.

-Also I tried to use generic algorithm to enhace my code, under character.cpp, I use std::find_if in the public slots function set_Label
+Also I tried to use generic algorithm to enhace my code, under character.cpp, I use std::find_if in the public slots function set_Label.

+I failed using generic algorithm in my mainwindow.cpp, since it says my feature constructors are overloaded and the compiler could not decide which one to use.